Kool-Aid Man

-The Kool-Aid Man (sometimes referred to as the Kool-Aid Guy or Captain Kool-Aid or Big Thirst) is the official mascot for Kool-Aid, a brand of flavored drink mix.
-The character has appeared on television and in print advertising as a fun-loving, gigantic, and joyful anthropomorphic pitcher filled with the original flavor of Kool-Aid which was Cherry Kool-Aid.
-He is typically featured answering the call of children by smashing through walls or furnishings and then holding a pitcher filled with Kool-Aid while saying his catchphrase, "Oh, yeah!"
-He had a comic series produced by Marvel Entertainment where he fought villains known as "Thirsties" and even fought a man engulfed in fire named Scorch.
-He can also come in many different colors such as red, blue, green, and purple.
+The Kool-Aid Man (sometimes referred to as the Kool-Aid Guy, Captain Kool-Aid, or Big Thirst, and originally as Pitcher Man) is the official mascot for Kool-Aid, a brand of flavored drink mix.
+The character has appeared on television and in print advertising as a fun-loving, gigantic, and joyful anthropomorphic pitcher filled with Cherry Kool-Aid.
+He is typically featured answering the call of children by smashing through walls or furnishings and then holding a pitcher filled with Kool-Aid while saying his catchphrase, "Oh, yeah!".
+The character's popular appeal has led to him being featured in numerous advertisements, tie-in products, and cameos.